 A 62-year-old man was admitted at 11:00 PM on a Saturday night with the provisional diagnosis of acute coronary syndrome.
 Serial testing for markers of cardiac injury was begun, and he was treated with a beta-blocker, enoxaparin, and a statin.
 At 6:00 AM Sunday, the patient's troponin was elevated and the diagnosis was upgraded to NSTEMI (non-ST segment elevation myocardial infarction).
 The intern entered an order for intravenous eptifibatide (a powerful anticlotting agent given by intravenous drip) into the computerized order entry system in anticipation of expedited coronary intervention on Monday morning.
 The intern entered the correct weight-based dosage of eptifibatide (a loading dose, followed by a maintenance infusion of 2 µg/kg/min) into the order template.
 Because of a forcing function in the template, he also had to enter a maintenance infusion rate in milliliters per hour (mL/hr).
 He was unsure of the proper infusion rate, so he arbitrarily chose 0.5 mL/hr.
 He expected the pharmacist on duty to make adjustments to the order as needed.
-[Note: The correct infusion rate for this patient should have been 20 mL/hr.]

 The eptifibatide order was electronically transferred to the pharmacy for processing.
 The pharmacist processed the order as entered, and eptifibatide was sent to the floor for administration.
 The nurse on duty was harried because he was caring for six patients instead of the usual four.
 He correctly administered the loading dose and ran the maintenance infusion at 0.5 mL/hr, under-dosing the patient by a factor of 40.
 The night shift nurse continued the infusion at this rate, as did the nurse on the following day shift.
 The day shift nurse was curious about the low dose and queried the intern, but the nurse was distracted by her additional charge nurse duties.
 The patient was taken to the percutaneous cardiac intervention (PCI) lab at 2:00 PM on Monday, by which time his troponin values had peaked and were trending down.
 In the PCI lab, the eptifibatide infusion error was immediately noted.
 The patient subsequently underwent coronary angioplasty with stenting.
 It is impossible to say whether the underdose of the blood thinner led to more cardiac damage.